Kevnien/CodeSignal-Solutions/README.md

 `Descriptions of each solved is available in the corresponding file.`

 `Most problems/solutions have tests included.`
+`Which could be run on terminal`

+`example:`

+    cd Intro/Rains\ of\ Reason/
+    javac ArrayReplace.java
+    java ArrayReplace

 # Solved so far
 ## Intro